svideloc/coockiecutter-svideloc/README.md

-# coockiecutter-svideloc
-template for generic python libraries using coockiecutter
+# Cookiecutter for Generic Python Libraries